msi1202/Project_2_Bulletin_Board/README.md

 **Solution:** Added prompt re-display after notifications using `flush=True` and repositioning the cursor.
 This provides a better user experience when notifications arrive during typing.

-## Limitations and Future Enhancements

-### Current Limitations
-- No persistent storage (messages are lost when server restarts)
-- No user authentication or password protection
-- Message size limited by buffer size
-- No message editing or deletion
-- No private direct messaging between users
-- No message search functionality

-### Possible Future Enhancements
-- Database integration for persistent storage
-- User authentication system
-- Message pagination for large message boards
-- File attachment support
-- Private messaging between users
-- Message reactions and likes
-- User roles and permissions
-- Group creation by users
-- Message formatting (bold, italic, etc.)
-- GUI implementation using tkinter or PyQt

 ## File Structure

 ```